 - State-operated detention and multi-purpose youth centers

 DYS is responsible for state-operated secure detention.
-Five state-owned and operated youth centers serve only detention youth: Gilliam Youth Services Center in Denver, Adams Youth Services Center in Brighton, Pueblo Youth Services Center in Pueblo, Zebulon Pike Youth Services Center in Colorado Springs and Marvin W. Foote Youth Services Center in Englewood.
+Five state-owned and operated youth centers serve only detention youth: Gilliam Youth Services Center in Denver, Prairie Vista Youth Services Center in Brighton, Pueblo Youth Services Center in Pueblo, Zebulon Pike Youth Services Center in Colorado Springs and Marvin W. Foote Youth Services Center in Englewood.
 Three secure state-operated youth centers are multi-purpose, serving detained and committed youth.
 These three youth centers include Platte Valley Youth Services Center in Greeley, Grand Mesa Youth Services Center in Grand Junction, and Mount View Youth Services Center in Denver.

 - State-operated secure treatment programs

 Four of the DYS secure youth centers — Aspire Youth Services Center in Golden, Clear Creek Youth Services Center in Golden, Golden Peak Youth Services Center, Summit Youth Services Center and Spring Creek Youth Services Center in Colorado Springs, Betty K. Marler Youth Services Center in Denver, and Willow Point Youth Services Center in Denver — serve committed youth exclusively.
 These programs are designed to treat the highest-risk, highest-need committed males and females.
 DYS also operates three multi-purpose youth centers that, in addition to acting as juvenile detention centers, provide longer-term treatment to committed youth.